 Daily weather and seasonal climate patterns are strong determinants for ambient air quality, particularly in Alexandra.
-A trend analysis has been developed to examine PM{10} levels, giving consideration to the influence of winter weather.
+A trend analysis has been developed to examine PM10 levels giving consideration to the influence of winter weather.

-For this analysis, common weather elements were identified for days that exceeded the NESAQ standard for PM{10}^{5} .
+For this analysis, common weather elements were identified for days that exceeded the NESAQ standard for PM{10}^{7} .
 The weather on those days was calm, with clear skies, and cold overnight temperatures.
 A typical synoptic condition that produces such conditions is shown in Figure 24.

-5 This work was done using 2006 data before any significant reductions in emissions, due to ORC's air-quality strategy of burner replacement, were anticipated.
+7 This work was done using 2006 data before any significant emissions reductions due to ORC's air quality strategy of burner replacement were anticipated.